Semien Province: 19th century

-Succeeding his father Gebre, Dejazmach Haile Maryam Gebre reigned for over a decade before making the way for his son dejazmach Wube Haile Maryam, who significantly expanded the territory of Semien by conquering the provinces of Tsegede, Welkait and eventually went east of the Tekeze to rule Tigray Province and modern day Eritrea.
+Succeeding his father Gebre, Dejazmach Haile Maryam Gebre reigned for over a decade before making the way for his son Dejazmach Wube Haile Maryam, who significantly expanded the territory of Semien by conquering the provinces of Tsegede, Welkait and eventually went east of the Tekeze to rule Tigray Province and modern day Eritrea.

 Taytu Betul, empress consort to Menelik II and niece of Wube, hailed from Semien province.

 Economic history

-In his early 19th century writings, traveller Henry Salt noted that coarse carpets were made in Semien, from the wool and hair of sheeps and goats.
+In his early 19th century writings, traveller Henry Salt noted that coarse carpets were made in Semien, from the wool and hair of sheep and goats.
 Semien was one of the major provinces for sheepherding.
 Semien itself was the object of insulting jokes by other provincials.
 Semenites were even ridiculed as soldiers whose shields were made of sheepskin.

 According to Wallis Budge 1928 publication, Semien was known for its semi-precious stones such as turquoise, carnelian, jaspers of various colors and agates.